 Figure 3.
 Infections in joint replacements are very difficult to eradicate.
 Single and double stage options are available - the latter being better but more time consuming.
 In these instances the infected implants (a) are removed and replaced with cement spacers.
 After a period of time the revision implants are replaced (b,c).
 These days such antibiotic bearing cement spacers are available in pre-made forms avoiding the need to create them during surgery (d).

-The clinical protocols and surgical techniques utilized at our practice are the result of over 25 years of pioneering work in Arthroplasty and Limb Salvage.
-Having served as an International Trainer and Chairman of the Clinical Competency Committee, we have mentored the current generation of surgeons on the very principles of precision and soft-tissue balancing that we apply to your care today.
+The surgical techniques utilized at this practice are the result of over 25 years of frontline execution in Arthroplasty and Limb Salvage.
+Having served as an International Trainer and Chairman of the Clinical Competency Committee, we mentored the current generation of surgeons on the strict mechanical principles of precision and soft-tissue balancing.
+We apply these exact, uncompromising standards to your reconstruction.
+Learn more about our Academic Distinctions here.